Skip to content

-This is about the everyday products we are exposed to that make us and our planet sick.
-PFAS chemicals.
-We should all be concerned about PFAS or per- and polyfluoroalkyl substances.
+Per- and polyfluoroalkyl substances (PFAS) are a large group of synthetic chemicals used across a wide range of industrial and consumer applications.
 There are very few places in your home void of these chemicals.
-And they fall from the sky.
-In mainstream circles, they are referred to as ‘forever chemicals, due to the fact they persist in ecosystems, wildlife, and our bodies, so they are accumulative.
+In mainstream circles, they are referred to as ‘forever chemicals’, due to the fact they persist in ecosystems, wildlife, and our bodies, so they are accumulative.
 Studies have linked these chemicals to cancer, reproductive issues, endocrine disruption, and various health effects.
+In this article, we dive into PFAS, what products contain them, and question why we are still exposed and how we go about reducing our exposure.

-Perfluorooctanoic acid (PFOA), the DuPont chemical, is one of a group of 15,000 chemicals known as perfluorinated alkylated substances (PFAS).
+Perfluorooctanoic acid (PFOA), the DuPont chemical, is one of a group of 15,000 chemicals known as Per- and polyfluoroalkyl substances (PFAS).
 They are perhaps the most persistent class of manmade chemicals, their use prolific in various industrial and consumer products and processes.
 PFAS are included in so much of use and consume every day.
 These chemicals make pans non-stick, clothing and carpets more durable and stain-resistant, and pizza boxes resistant to grease.
 According to research published in the Journal of Hazardous Materials Letters, textiles, household chemicals, and cosmetics contain the highest average concentrations among personal care products.

 So widespread is the planet’s PFAS load that, according to a study published in Environmental Science and Technology, every raindrop contains PFAS, with the clouds having picked up PFAS in water evaporating from contaminated oceans.
 The authors conclude that “the environmental contamination by per- and polyfluoroalkyl substances (PFAS) defines a separate planetary boundary and that this boundary has been exceeded.”
 Such exposure, coupled with environmental persistence, led to measurable PFAS in the blood of nearly the entire population in developed countries, with health effects reported globally.